 While at Xbox, I worked on the console's dashboard (how you launch games, connect with friends, buy from the store, etc.).
 In November 2015, I shipped the New Xbox One Experience to over 15 million consoles.
 During Winter 2015, I independently prototyped a feature that fans craved, successfully pitched it to stakeholders and developed a system robust enough to pass technical reviews.
 In Spring 2016, I improved features I owned via monthly updates, and made key contributions towards allowing for a game to be bought once and played on both Xbox and PC.

-One of my major contributions to the Halo Channel was linking the Netflix-style video app to the game Halo: The Master Chief Collection.
+One of my main contributions to the Halo Channel was linking the Netflix-style video app to the game Halo: The Master Chief Collection.
 This allowed Halo TV shows to launch into campaign missions or competitive playlists that related to the current on-screen content.
-On Halo 5's campaign engineering team, I created a framework to allow AI units to use the game's new spartan abilities.
-If you see one of your squad members in the story mode shoulder charge a grunt or evade a grenade thrown by an elite, I helped make that happen.
+On Halo 5: Guardians' campaign engineering team, I created a framework to allow AI units to use the game's new spartan abilities.
+If you see one of your squadmates in the campaign Shoulder Bash a grunt or Evade a grenade thrown by an elite, I helped make that happen.

 I revamped how information about Sims' relationships is shown to a player in The Sims 4.
 Specifically what info players see when Sims have conversations, or when they mouse-over a Sim for selection.
 Systems I developed were used for the implementation of menus to view all of a Sim's relationships.
 Additionally during a game jam, I successfully pitched and implemented an in-game dinosaur toy with an entirely new set of interactions from other Sims titles.
 This easter egg caught fans' imaginations when found in the released game.